Listening: Interpersonal listening

+Process of listening

-Listening may be considered as a simple and isolated process, but it would be far more precise to perceive it as a complex and systematic process.
+Listening may be considered as a simple and isolated process, but it would be more precise to perceive it as a complex and systematic process.
 It involves the perception of sounds made by the speaker, of intonation patterns that focus on the information, and of the relevance of the topic under discussion.

+People listen for 45 percent of their time when they communicate.

 According to Barthes, listening can be understood on three levels: alerting, deciphering, and understanding how the sound is produced and how it affects the listener.

-People listen for 45 percent of their time communicating.